What's New!

 S. Maria della Scala

-La Rinella means the small beach; a larger beach stood on the opposite side of the river; in this 1754 etching by Giuseppe Vasi we do not see people bathing in the river; most likely at that time the belief that the enlargement of the pores caused by water facilitated infections was still predominant.
+La Renella means the small beach; a larger beach stood on the opposite bank of the River Tiber; in this 1754 etching by Giuseppe Vasi we do not see people bathing in the river; most likely at that time the belief that the enlargement of the pores caused by water facilitated infections was still widespread.

-Late XIXth century photo showing the cabins inside which people bathed in summer
+Late XIXth century photograph showing the cabins inside which people bathed in summer

-Hygienic views changed in the second half of the XVIIIth century and J. W. Goethe described in his diary (1 August 1787) how he took a refreshing bath at sunset in a safe and comfortable small cabin; these cabins were in use at la Rinella until the second half of the XIXth century.
+Hygienic views changed in the second half of the XVIIIth century and J. W. Goethe described in his diary (August 1st, 1787) how he took a refreshing bath at sunset in a safe and comfortable small cabin; these cabins were in use at la Renella until the 1880s.

 In the description below the plate Vasi made reference to: 1) S. Pietro in Montorio;